Handbook for Graduate Students

 Expectations of Workplace Respect during Practicums

 Most practicums provide exciting and stimulating work as well as the chance to meet interesting practitioners.
 But, sometimes things don’t go as planned.
 If you ever experience disrespect on the job, we want to know and we will help change your situation, with no consequences for you or your course of study.
 On the job disrespect might be sexual harassment, including physical, verbal, visual harassment, or sabotage of your work.
 Work discrimination might also include race, color, religion, gender, gender expression, sexual orientation, age, disability, or national origin.
-If you are feeling uncomfortable in your workplace, for any reason, reach out right away to Maj Kargbo, Ron Potvin, or Susan Smulyan, who will provide feedback and advice, work with you to improve conditions, or help you find a new placement.
+If you are feeling uncomfortable in your workplace, for any reason, reach out right away to Ron Potvin or Dietrich Neumann, who will provide feedback and advice, work with you to improve conditions, or help you find a new placement.

 Because many public humanities institutions do not provide paid compensation to interns, the center offers some financial support to help M.A. students defray living expenses during their summer practicums.
 For more information, see Practicum Funding.